camunda/camunda-docs-manual/content/reference/rest/deployment/post-deployment.md

 Creates a deployment.

 {{< note title="Security Consideration" class="warning" >}}
   Deployments can contain custom code in form of scripts or EL expressions to customize process behavior.
 This may be abused for remote execution of arbitrary code.
-See the section on <a href="{{< relref "user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
+See the section on <a href="{{< ref "/user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
 {{</note>}}

 # Method